How to Change Your Domain Name

 Don't fret; we've got you covered.
 Below we showcase a few primary concerns when changing your domain name and walk you through the process of changing your domain without harming your SEO.

-Sometimes when you originally bought your domain name, the domain extension you wanted wasn’t available.
-When you have a .net or .biz domain name this can convey less authority to your visitors.
+When you originally bought your domain name, the domain extension you wanted wasn't available.
+When you have a .net or .biz domain name, this can convey less authority to your visitors.
 Websites like .com can also be easier to remember and can be the default domain extension your visitor types into the search bar.

-If you’ve changed the name of your business, then there really isn’t a way around it.
-You need to change your domain name.
+If you've changed the name of your business, then there isn't a way around it.
+It would be best if you changed your domain name.
 This is one aspect of maintaining a clear and consistent brand online.

 It can be tempting to change your domain name because you want to give your site a facelift and freshen things up.
 However, you'll want to make sure you're thinking this through.
 Make sure that changing your domain is worth the risk of potentially lost rankings and traffic.

-If you’re absolutely positive you want to change your domain name, then follow the steps below to minimize any risk of lost rankings.
+If you're positive you want to change domain names, then follow the steps below to minimize any risk of lost rankings.

 If you're a current HostGator customer, please read our support documentation on changing your domain name.

 Backing up your current website will help you avoid any potential pitfalls.
 Before making any massive changes to your website, make sure you have a working backup.
 You'll want to test your backup to ensure all of your content and files are intact and nothing is corrupted.To help with your domain change process and avoid any potential catastrophes, later on, it's always recommended to back up your site regularly.
 Current HostGator customers can get automatic daily backups with CodeGuard.

 Did you know that your new domain could already be penalized?
 When buying a used domain, there's a chance there could be some low-quality backlinks pointing at your site.
 You'll want to disavow these links before you move forward with migrating your site.